There are three different ways to install TorBox on a Raspberry Pi 3 Model B+, a Raspberry Pi 4 Model B or a Raspberry Pi 5:

 --step_by_step : Executes the installation step by step

-1. Restart the system; after 2-3 minutes, when the green LED stops to flicker, connect your client to the new WiFi “TorBox053” (password: CHANGE-IT).
+- Restart the system; after 2-3 minutes, when the green LED stops flickering, connect your client to the new WiFi “TorBox054” (password: CHANGE-IT).

-3. After seeing a welcome screen and answering some initial questions during the first start-up, you should see the TorBox Main Menu.
-Choose the preferred connection setup.
+- After seeing a welcome screen and answering some initial questions during the first start-up, you should see the TorBox Main Menu.
+Immediately, you should change the default passwords (the associated entries are placed in the configuration sub-menu.

 Using scripts for other systems and hardware platforms

-We tested the installation only on a Raspberry Pi 4, but it should also work on an older Raspberry Pi if using the correct image.
+We tested the installation only on a Raspberry Pi 4 and a Raspberry Pi 5, but it should also work on an older Raspberry Pi if the correct image is used:

 cd